 Connotations is on the lookout for talented writers with a passion for all things content marketing.
 If you love to write about content marketing and how it relates to topics such as SEO, PPC, social media or anything else to do with digital marketing, we want to hear from you.
 We are especially interested if you are a forward-thinking writer looking to help, in your own small way, the content marketing industry move forward via your exceptional, quality writing.
 If you are able to offer insightful, in-depth content that our readers will find interesting, do not hesitate to make contact with us.

-- Your content will be shared via our social networks (our Twitter following is currently 13.5K and growing)
+- Your content will be shared via our social networks

 - You can promote your website, blog or writing portfolio from within the author bio boiler plate at the end of the article

 - You get a do-follow link within the content (if it makes sense in the context of the piece)

 - Building your online reputation as an expert on your topic

 Time is a precious commodity, so we don’t want to waste your time and we certainly don’t want you to waste our time.
 Adhering to our guidelines will mean no wasted time, no rejections, and everyone will be happier for it.

 - It is our firm belief that to cover a topic adequately, at least 1000 words are required.
 So ensure your content is 1000+ words; there is no upper word count limit

 - As mentioned above, our main focus is content marketing, but you can cover any type of digital marketing as long as there is a content marketing theme within the content

 - Any type of content is fair game, but we like: ‘how-to’ type articles, guides, hints and tips pieces, list-type content, case studies, etc.